Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 8. Discreteness -- attaining the bound

 \section{8.
 Discreteness -- attaining the bound}

 \vv

 (8.1) It has not yet been proven that the groups on the lists in (4.6) and (4.7) actually occur as discrete subgroups of $PGL(2,k)$.
-This is the case exactly when there is an action of $N$ on $\T$ whose quotient equals $T_N$.
+It happens exactly when there is an action of $N$ on $\T$ whose quotient equals $T_N$.
 For this, it suffices that the action of $N$ is well-defined, and has a finite stabilizer at at least one point of $\T$.
-Checking this is not always so obvious, but there is a direct criterion to check whether a {\sl free} product exists as a discrete subgroup of $PGL(2,k)$.
+Checking this is not always so obvious, but there is a direct criterion to see whether a {\sl free} product exists as a discrete subgroup of $PGL(2,k)$.

 \vv

 {\bf (8.2) Definition.} The {\sl isometric circle} of a non-trivial element $\gamma$ of finite order in $PGL(2,k)$ is defined by $\bar{I}_\gamma = \{ z \in {\bf P}^1(k) : |cz+d | \leq 1 \}, $ where $(c,d)$ is the second row of $\gamma$.